 Training for a marathon will change your way of life.
 Work-life balance, coupled with the long hours of training (and rest, which I see as a part of training), would require you to make quite a bit of sacrifice.
 It will change how you train, what you eat, how you eat, when you eat, when you sleep, and most importantly how well you sleep.
 It instills a particular discipline in individuals brave enough to take on this challenge – having a positive effect on your every day life.

 It’s amazing to see so many first time marathoners in the CocaCola LONG RUN this year.
 Running has taken a steep up turn in the last couple of years, and it’s great to see more people getting into this way of life – it’s not just a sport.
 A marathon is quite a long distance to run.
 However, with the right training and preparation, any of you can do a marathon and finish it with a smile on your face.
 I’m not saying that it will be easy.
 I’m saying it will be worth it.

 If you are already a runner, a marathon is within easy reach.
 If you have never run before, let me tell you, it’s never too late to start running.
+My first run wasn’t so long ago.
 Soon it would become a habit, and you can’t sleep without having run a few miles.
 If you ask around, quite many marathoners pick up running in adult life, or quite a late age.
 It doesn’t matter how slow you go, or how fast you can run, as long as you run.
 Challenge yourself to run a marathon next year.

 Cheers and happy running!